 Critical care medicine specialists at Mayo Clinic's campus in Jacksonville, Florida, provide a full range of specialty-specific services, including crisis management, advanced cardiovascular monitoring, aftercare of high-risk surgical patients, mechanical circulatory support and tracheostomies.
 They care for people experiencing a range of conditions, including multisystem organ failure (such as kidney and liver failure), sepsis, respiratory failure, central nervous system crises and cardiac failure.

 Critical care doctors at Mayo Clinic’s campus in Rochester, Minnesota, provide specialty-specific ICU services, including neonatal, pediatric, cardiac, neurologic, medical, respiratory, trauma and surgical.
 They partner with the doctors in the Division of Trauma, Critical Care, and General Surgery, who provide emergency surgery, intensive care after injury or surgery, and elective surgery.
+Babies who are treated in the Newborn Intensive Care Unit (NICU) at Mayo Clinic Hospital, Saint Marys Campus, may be seen regularly in the NICU Follow-up Clinic, usually beginning within three months of leaving the unit.

 Critical care doctors assume a primary role in the care of patients in the medical intensive care unit at Mayo Clinic Hospital, Saint Marys Campus, and in the multidisciplinary intensive care unit at Mayo Clinic Hospital, Methodist Campus.
 Consultative care is provided for patients in the coronary care unit who need mechanical ventilation and for other hospitalized patients with respiratory failure.